Connect with others who understand.

 Talk to your doctor if you need support managing stress.
 You can get a referral for mental health counseling.
 You can also explore resources for holistic stress management such as breathing exercises, yoga, mindfulness training, and meditation.

 In-person support groups or online options like MyMyelomaTeam can help build a sense of community if you’re feeling isolated.
-One member described how MyMyelomaTeam had helped lift her spirits.
-“The people here show the best side of humanity.
+One member described how MyMyelomaTeam had helped lift their spirits: “The people here show the best side of humanity.
 Always willing to provide support, answer questions, do whatever they can to help each other despite themselves dealing with a serious condition.”

 Another member wrote, “I am glad to share my story with others.
 This disease is not so common.
-I knew no one with MM when I was diagnosed.
+I knew no one with multiple myeloma when I was diagnosed.
 I really need to hear stories and share experiences.
-Of course, there are differences but it helps me.
+Of course, there are differences, but it helps me.
 I realize I am not the only one.”

 Talk With Others Who Understand